SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

   requires allocating memory at runtime to store the error.
   In contrast,
-  throwing an error of a specific type lets Swift allocate that memory upfront.
+  throwing an error of a specific type lets Swift avoid heap allocation for errors.

 - When the errors are an implementation detail of some unit of code, like a library,